 1) Engage Students with Short, Frequent Assignments

-Each week schedule a few short assignments to regularly engage students course topics and ensure they’re practicing throughout the week.
+Each week schedule a few short assignments to regularly engage students in course topics and ensure they’re practicing throughout the week.

 2) Reward Progress & Practice

 Motivate your students by highlighting their progress, instead of imposing penalties.
 Review your course and consider the following.